 Another sleepless night for me!
 I’m not sure what’s causing it this time.
 It could be the sudden realization I had in the store today that it would be my last time shopping in this community to which I have grown so accustomed and my vacation away from everyone and everything I know is almost over.
-It could be the rapid continuing decline of my health that I can feel within me and see in the mirror; reflected in my eyes that seem to be drawing themselves backwards, my face that seems to be getting more angular and aging by years each month and in my skin that has become so dry and pulls away from my muscles as if it has tried in vain to flee from my dying body and is now hanging ashen and dejectedly off my lumpy and sunken frame.
-It isn’t vanity that drives my dismay in seeing my meat coated skeleton showing such obvious signs of decline.
+It could be the reconciliation that coming to terms with the years that have passed while I struggled to stay afloat and my “sudden” old age that I can feel within me and see in the mirror; reflected in my eyes that seem to be drawing themselves backwards, my face that seems to be aging by years each month and in my skin that pulls away from my muscles as if it has tried in vain to flee from my aging body and is now hanging ashen and dejectedly off my lumpy and sunken frame.
+It isn’t vanity that drives my dismay in seeing my meat coated skeleton showing signs of decline.
 Not anymore.
 It’s surprise and fear.
-Surprise at how quickly things are changing and fear in wondering if I’m truly sensing my impending death or if it’s just a continuation of a lifelong relationship with hypochondria.
+Surprise at how quickly things are changing and fear in wondering if I’ll be able to find my true self while my chronological self can still move without a cane and sit without a cushion for my perpetual hemmorroids.
 I think that’s what I’m feeling anyway…I never really know what I’m really thinking…what’s real and what isn’t…or at least I rarely am.

-But despite all that, I have to admit that there is a particular reason I find myself all set up on the couch with my laptop and writing a post at 4:00 am despite having attempted go to bed hours ago.
-Just as when I was walking on the beach and “heard” a voice telling me to write about my experiences in following my urges in the past and seeking out the scratches for my itches, today I have been hearing the same encouragement to write as a follow up to the conversation I had with a young friend who is thinking about leaving her husband because he fails significantly at scratching her itches.
-I worry that I may have given her bad advice because she caught me in an alter state of “Nasty” where my sexuality is on overdrive and the my motto is “The fastest way to get over a dog who hurt you is to get under a new dog.”
-Although I’ve found my center again and I’m no longer fully feeling my Nasty vibe, I have carried forward a significant part of the conversation I had with her and, in particular, I have been spending quite a bit of time thinking about how her situation has become so similar to my own 23 years ago.
+But despite all this grappling with my own mortality, I have to admit that there is a particular reason I find myself all set up on the couch with my laptop and writing a post at 4:00 am despite having attempted go to bed hours ago.
+Just as when I was walking on the beach and “heard” a voice telling me to write about my experiences in following my urges in the past and seeking out the scratches for my itches, today I have been hearing the same encouragement to write as a follow up to the conversation I had with a young friend who is thinking about an open relationship with her husband because he fails significantly at scratching her itches.
+I worry that I may have given her bad advice because she caught me in an altered state of “freak in the sheets” where my sexuality is on overdrive and the my motto is “The fastest way to get over a dog who hurt you is to get under a new dog.”
+Although I’ve found my center again and I’m no longer fully feeling my freaky vibe, I have carried forward a significant part of the conversation I had with her and, in particular, I have been spending quite a bit of time thinking about how her situation has become so similar to my own 23 years ago.

 So…onto the two truths I know for sure about myself and my experiences.
-First – through my DID and lifelong quest to be accepted and be “good,” I became a profiler of people and their motivations.
+First – through my DID and lifelong quest to be accepted and be “good” and measure up to the expectations of a mother who could never be pleased, I became a profiler of people and their motivations.
 You see, this was necessary in order to figure out what “good” was in different situations with different people.
-Over the course of my life, I have developed a habit of getting into people’s minds and digging around into places I have no business being and getting them to tell me their deepest secrets and to reveal themselves to me n the most vulnerable of ways.
-I can see now how this was something I needed to do in order to “survive” and in building a character that would allow me to be around others and be accepted, I had developed (and finely tuned) the ability to often see most people better than they saw themselves.
+Over the course of my life, I have developed a habit of getting into people’s minds and digging around into places I have no business being and getting them to tell me their deepest secrets and to reveal themselves to me in the most vulnerable of ways.
+I can see now how this was something I needed to do in order to “survive” and in building a character that would allow me to be around others and be accepted.
+I had to develop (and finely tune) the ability to often see most people better than they saw themselves.
 Ironic…since I was completely blind to my own selves.

 The second truth was a direct result of the first one and it comes in two parts.
 In every situation where I sought out an edgy sexual experience with others who seemed to be and/or who claimed to be interested in the same or already contentedly living the lifestyle based on the same, I would always end up in their heads or in the heads of the people with whom they edged around with in their experiences.
 And through these interactions and intersections of people seeking the fringe of the edgy sexuality scene, I consistently ended up encountering two distinct kinds of people:

 (2) people who portrayed themselves as free-spirited, sexually open, tantric, magik’ed, Gaia-ish, polyamorous …anything and everything between the pseudo-sociopath that I described above and the traditional one-on-one monogamists.
-It was one of the most frustrating and eye-opening experiences of my life but out of all of my encounters with people claiming to not want one-on-one monogamous relationships, after just a little while spent digging around in their minds or sleeping in their beds, 100% of them (again…in my experience) revealed themselves to be putting up a front in order to protect a wounded part of themselves and were wanting a one-on-one monogamous relationship where they felt specifically loved and specially cherished.
+It was one of the most frustrating and eye-opening experiences of my life but out of all of my encounters with people claiming to not want one-on-one monogamous relationships, after just a little while spent digging around in their minds or sleeping in their beds, 100% of them (again…in my experience) revealed themselves to be putting up a front in order to protect a wounded part of themselves and were wanting a one-on-one monogamous relationship where they felt specifically loved and specially cherished but knew (either consciously or subconsciously) they were too damaged to find, participate in and stay faithful in that kind of relationship.
 No joke; no exaggeration.
-In fact, I think I found more people authentically (in core truth if not in methodology or path taken) seeking monogamy in the swingers circuit than I did in evangelical churches.
-How’s that for a paradoxical statement?

 I know that last one might seem hard to believe, so I’ll throw out some examples just off the top of my head.
 These are either people who I experienced these things with or who were the unknowing subjects of my curiosity as I was digging around in their heads while they experienced them.
 There are many and my tired mind is resisting, but I’ll just throw some out as they bubble up to the top.
 Let me see…

 The successful author and PhD scholar who had an open marriage and a king size bed in which he would have sex with with different women while his wife had sex with different men in the same bed beside him.
 His wife began liking one of her partners (their garbage man, no less) in particular and ended up leaving this guy for the other and he was so “betrayed” by her lack of loyalty and declared it was their attempt to be monogamous that had fated them to such an ending.
 So for the next few years after the divorce, he was so proud of his “poly” lifestyle and had two main girlfriends.
 They were very open on facebook and all traveled together, lived together, all of it.
 He was a very outspoken proponent of multiple partners and opponent of monogamous relationships.
 From the beginning I could see the cracks – the way his girlfriends would comment on his posts, respond to each others’ comments and just the genera subtle way their dynamics would show themselves “unfiltered” on social media would tell a whole different story than the one of polyamorous peace he painted.
-When the relationship eventually imploded…he and the more aggressive one of the girlfriends, as the subtleties on social media seemed to imply, are happily married now) the other girlfriend was asked to leave because there was just too much jealousy about which one he loved the most and he is no longer a vocal supporter of the swinging and polyamorous lifestyle.
+There was obvious jealousy and comparing and measuring between the women and a subtle telling of their hurt when he would acknowledge the attributes of one (not intentionally comparative, in my opinion, but inherently comparative all the same because of the nature of the polyamorous relationship itself).
+When the relationship eventually imploded (as they all do, in my observation), he and the more aggressive one of the girlfriends, as the subtleties on social media seemed to imply, married and the other girlfriend was asked to leave because there was just too much jealousy about which one he loved the most.
+He is no longer a vocal supporter of the swinging and polyamorous lifestyle.
 He is, however, still quite intellectually indignant and vocal about his thoughts about his “disloyal” ex-wife who is still happily married to the trash man with whom he shared a bed…and his wife.

 I share these stories with zero intent to make a point.
 I have always been incredulous that I was never able to find someone who was truly healthy in the alt-sex lifestyle, who was truly alive inside and also not secretly yearning for someone to love them and only them.
+Someone who wasn’t open because there was a part inside of them that was closed.
 Maybe they’re out there and I just didn’t find them.
 Maybe those people are the real unicorns.
-At least in my experience, they are.
+At least in my experience, they must be.